claranet/terraform-datadog-monitors/README.md

 ```

-_Note_: if you want to use Datadog provider v2 so you need to use version 3 of this repository.
+_Note_: if you want to use Datadog provider v2, you need to use version 3 of the modules in this repository.

 ### DataDog provider